zsuzsannamangu/DjangoFinalProject/README.md

         </div>
     {% endblock %}

-# Connecting to API and getting a JSON response - views.py
+# Connecting to API and getting a JSON response

-## The following code is to display information from another website via connecting to that site's API.
+## Function in views.py:

     def createAPI(request):
     # The requests method is used to connect to the API to extract the data from the url in the brackets